 From Serbia, we travelled to Macedonia where the plan was to continue in a similar vein.
 That was until a visit to A&E for Mark led to a short stay in a Skopje hospital for surgery followed by 2 weeks longer than planned in our Skopje apartment.
 The operation was fairly routine but it put our travel plans back by around 8 weeks whilst we returned to the UK for a further month of R&R.

 By mid-June we were ready to pick up where we left off and we flew back to Macedonia, this time into Ohrid.

 We spent the following 6 weeks in the Balkans combining spomeniks, abandoned buildings, street art and Brutalist architecture with good food, good weather and the usual excellent Balkan hospitality.

 See More: Photographs of Macedonia

-Our time in Kosovo gave us the opportunity to get to know Pristina better as well as Peja and our second divided city of the year, Mitrovica.
+Our time in Kosovo gave us the opportunity to get to know Pristina better and included visits to Peja, and Mitrovica, our second divided city of the year.
 This was an engrossing place to visit and observe.
 We met friendly locals on both sides of the divide, including a bunch of Serbian lads who helped us with directions and then proceeded to tell us that we had beautiful English ascents!

 Street Art in Pristina… and the Newborn Monument